Trump targets book, threatens ex-ally Bannon with legal action

 "I assume the cease-and-desist letter is aimed primarily at the public," added Michael Dorf, a professor at Cornell Law School.
 "The idea that he could block publication is absurd."

-On Thursday, the White House said no personal devices, including cellphones, would be allowed in the West Wing beginning next week for security purposes.
+On Thursday, the White House also said no personal devices, including cellphones, would be allowed in the White House West Wing beginning next week for security purposes.
 The moves followed the Bannon split but had been considered for some time, White House officials said.

 Bannon helped Trump shape a populist, anti-establishment message and had been the president's link to his hard-line conservative base of support, which is often at odds with the Republican Party establishment.